-The standards for geometry are carefully designed to allow students to experiment and construct general ideas about shapes and how they transform in eighth grade.
-In Geometry, the standards move towards formalizing definitions of rigid transformations and congruence through reasoning with diagrams, and then proving theorems and formalizing definitions of dilation and similarity.
+The standards for geometry in the integrated pathway are carefully designed to allow students to experiment and construct general ideas about shapes and how they transform in eighth grade, moving towards formalizing definitions of rigid transformations and congruence in Secondary Math I through reasoning with diagrams, and then proving theorems and formalizing definitions of dilation and similarity in Secondary Math II.
 True to the vision of the standards, the MVP curriculum takes a transformational approach to the standards, developing transformations and construction as tools for reasoning and proof that are used in addition to the traditional axiomatic tools of geometry.
-The curriculum provides students many opportunities to use their intuitive understanding about geometry and to experiment with compass, protractor, patty paper, rulers, graph paper, dynamic geometry software and other physical tools to make and justify conjectures.
+The curriculum provides students many opportunities to use their intuitive understanding about geometry and experiment with compass, protractor, patty paper, rulers, graph paper, dynamic geometry software and other physical tools to make and justify conjectures.